rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-That's the cursor the will be the creation date of each message.
+That's the cursor that will be the creation date of each message.
 Now we have to change the original pagination to cursor-based in the *src/schema/message.js* file.
 You only need to exchange the offset with the cursor.
 Instead of an offset that can only be matched implicitly to an item in a list and changes once an item is deleted from the list, the cursor has a stable position within, because the message creation dates won't change.

 {{< highlight javascript "hl_lines=5" >}}
 import { gql } from 'apollo-server-express';